azamlerc/fuzzy-names/README.md

 ### Person class

 For this exercise we’ll use a very simple class called Person.
-Every person will have an id, first name and last name.
-In addition, we’ll store some derived values: simple versions of the first and last name, and a single full name string based on the simple first and last names with all the spaces removed.
+Every person will have an first and last name.
+In addition, we’ll have some computed properties: simple versions of the first and last name, and a single full name string based on the simple first and last names with all the spaces removed.

 ```
-class Person: Equatable {
+class Person {
-    let id: String
     let firstName: String
     let lastName: String

-    let simpleFirst: String
+    var simpleFirst: String {
+        return simplify(name: firstName)
+    }

-    let simpleLast: String
+    var simpleLast: String {
+        return simplify(name: lastName)
+    }

-    let simpleFull: String
+    var simpleFull: String {
+        return "\(simpleFirst)\(simpleLast)".replacingOccurrences(of: " ", with: "")
+    }

-    init(id: String, firstName: String, lastName: String) {
+    init(firstName: String, lastName: String) {
-        self.id = id
         self.firstName = firstName
         self.lastName = lastName

-        self.simpleFirst = simple(name: firstName)
-        self.simpleLast = simple(name: lastName)
-        self.simpleFull = (simpleFirst + simpleLast).replacingOccurrences(of: " ", with: "")
     }
 }
 ```